buildout/buildout/doc/index.rst

 ==========

 Software deployment should be highly automated.
-It should be possible to checkout a project and with a single simple command (or two), get a working system.
+It should be possible to checkout a project with a single simple command (or two) and get a working system.
 This is necessary to achieve the goals of repeatability and componentization and generally not to waste people's time.